econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 A consumer's 'value' of having a given amount of market resources $\mLvl_{t}$ right now, and of knowing their current permanent income level to be $\pLvl_{t}$, is the sum of consumption utility they will experience from today onward into the indefinite future, assuming that they make optimal choices in all periods.
 Potential future utility flows matter only to the extent that the agent expects to survive to that period, and might be further discounted due to placing more weight on the present than the future.

-In formal mathematical terms, the consumer's objective is to maximize expected present discounted utility from consumption over a life cycle that ends no later than date $T$:
+In formal mathematical terms, the consumer's objective is to maximize expected present discounted utility from consumption over a life cycle that ends no later than some terminal period $T$:

 \begin{equation}
     \pmb{\vFunc}_{t}(\mLvl_{t},\pLvl_{t}) = \max_{\{\cFunc\}_{t}^{T}} ~ \uFunc(\cLvl_{t})+\Ex_{t}\left[\sum_{n=1}^{T-t} \Alive_{t}^{t+n}{\DiscFac}^{n} \uFunc(\cLvl_{t+n}) \right]. \label{eq:lifecyclemax}